 Eating disorders 1.6 in 100 people

-I would say that the picture above accurately portrays how I was feeling during the years when I was in my own cycle of depression.
-Thankfully I had the opportunity to learn exactly what I was doing to create that depression and more importantly how never to create it for myself again in the future.
-Having been totally free of my crippling and at times suicidal depression for a good decade now I think I have enough evidence to say that it’s a thing of the past for me.
+The picture above accurately portrays how I felt during the years when I was in my own cycle of depression.
+Thankfully I had the opportunity to learn exactly what I was doing to create that depression.
+More importantly, how never to create it for myself again in the future.
+Having been totally free of my crippling, sometimes suicidal depression for more than a decade, I can confidently say that it’s a thing of the past for me.
 That is one of the reasons that I do what I do.
 Sharing my knowledge and first hand expertise on how to stop depression in it’s tracks is very important to me.